jimmylee88/python-readme-maker/README.md

-# Test Project
+# Python Readme Maker

 ## Description
-Generates a README in markdown format for github
+Tool to help generate markdown files for github repository README

 ## Installation
 To get a copy of this up and running, follow these instructions: